samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Mid_Volume-Mid_Volume_I.md

 > way, you'll see more Sweet Spot intervals meaning a greater emphasis on muscle
 > endurance.
 Outside of that, you'll find your usual midweek aerobic-endurance
 > spin as well as your brutal but effective Saturday standby, over-unders.
+>
+> A couple of possible options for a longer, slower Sunday ride are Koip or
+> Conness.

 ### Monday